Logo_Color

 Weighing up ServiceNow SPM against a dedicated P3M platform?

-If ServiceNow SPM is on your shortlist, we are happy to walk through a direct comparison, including a Verto demonstration focused on the MoP, IPA and Green Book governance that SPM would need a major SI to build.
+If ServiceNow SPM is on your shortlist, we are happy to walk through a direct comparison, including a Verto demonstration focused on aligning to best practice, public sector relevant governance that SPM would need a major SI to build.
 We can usually be live in the time it takes to complete an SPM discovery phase.

 Verto Newsletter